SumiSastri/dev-blogs/docs/dns-domain-name-system/part3-how-to-choose-a-web-hosting-service.md

 Once you work at enterprise level, AWS and Google Cloud Platform services are used with larger teams and as a junior developer it is worth working on side projects to familiarise yourself with the basics.
 You are likely to be given work at mid to senior levels on data-infrastructures as a higher level of skill is required for these business-critical operations.

 Data infrastrutures are complex and at enterprise level, decisions on hosting and data-infrastructures go hand-in-hand and senior-teams review the enterprises business case making these selections based on current and future growth plans with solutions architects and other IT specialists like networking experts and big-data experts.

+See the section on data-infrastructures - this is currently (2023) a work in progress.